stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 The first attempt used the functionality provided by the `MethodHandle` class (used extensively in FFM) which supports transformation of the incoming arguments and the method return value.
 This initially seemed a perfect fit for the requirements, in particular the framework would only need custom handling for non-primitive types.
 However in practice the code became convoluted very quickly, since the logic to modify a method argument is generally also implemented as a 'target' method handle, which entails fiddly lookup and binding code for all but the most trivial cases.

-After some time we abandoned this approach in favour of pre/post-processing the arguments before invoking the native method.
+After some time we abandoned this approach in favour of pre/post-processing the arguments around invocation of the native method.
 The code became much clearer and easier to unit-test, at the expense of more framework code and the overhead of additional processing on method invocation.
 Of importance is that checks for error cases can still be made when the native method is being constructed.

 > As it turns out some form of pre/post-processing would probably have been required anyway, since it hard to envisage how by-reference parameters could be implemented solely using the `MethodHandle` class.